sohamgoswami07/Custom-Cursor-Using-CSS-2/README.md

 # Custom Cursor Using CSS
-"Elevate Your Windows Experience with Exclusive Custom Cursor Designs!"
+"Personalize Your Windows Experience with Custom Cursor Designs"

 https://github.com/user-attachments/assets/61e97088-99fe-4a38-86d5-c8a719228f08